- This event has passed.

 If you require assistance with purchasing your tickets, please call 912 232 6002, opt.
 3, M-F 10:00 am – 4:00 pm.

 Carolyn Munford is the principal harpist for the Savannah Philharmonic and the South Carolina Philharmonic Orchestras.
 As the winner of national prizes in the American Harp Society competition and Anne Adams Awards, Carolyn is an in-demand soloist, orchestral musician, and…

 Vonda Darr is currently the principal classical harpist for the North Carolina Symphony.
 She has been the principal harpist for the Augusta Symphony Orchestra in Georgia since 1993 and was principal harpist for the Augusta Opera for twelve years.
 As…

 Skidaway Island United Methodist Church54 Diamond Causeway, Savannah, GA 31411

 The United Methodist Church grew out of the 18th-century Anglican Church, with the ministry of John and Charles Wesley, who served on Georgia’s coast in the 1730s and preached on Skidaway Island in 1736.
 The sanctuary seats 140 socially distanced patrons and there is ample parking dedicated to the facility.

 Your Safety Comes First

-Out of respect for the health and safety of our Musicians and patrons, temperature screenings will be required and hand sanitation stations will be present throughout the venue.
+Out of respect for the health and safety of our Musicians and patrons, masks and temperature screenings will be required and hand sanitation stations will be present throughout the venue.

-Masks are required to be worn through the duration of the performance and throughout the facility unless you are in the designated socially distanced bar area.
+Masks are required to be correctly worn for the duration of the performance and throughout the facility unless you are in the designated socially distanced bar area.